Mo0o0o0oha/Repository1/projects/02_trivia_api/starter/backend/README.md

    "total_questions":19
 }
 ```
-#### DELETE /questions/{question_id}
+DELETE /questions/{question_id}
-- General:
-    - Deletes the question of the given ID if it exists.
-Returns the id of the deleted question and a success value.
+- Deletes the question by question ID
+- Returns the id of the deleted question
-- Sample: `curl -X DELETE http://192.168.1.1:81/questions/3?page=2`
+  Returns success value.

 ```
 {
     "id":3,
     "success":true
 }
 ```
-#### POST /questions/
+POST /questions/

-- General:
-    - Creates a new question resource using the submitted question, answer, difficulty, and category.
-Returns a success value.
+- add a new question
+- Returns success value.
-- Sample: `curl http://192.168.1.1:81/questions? -X POST -H "Content-Type: application/json" -d '{"question": "Are tests working?", "answer": "Yes", "difficulty": 1, "category": 3}'`
 ```
 {
   "success": true
 }
 ```

-#### POST /questions/search
+POST /questions/search
-- General:
-    - Searches for questions based on the `searchTerm` provided in the request body.
-Retunrs a list of matching questions, the number of matching questions, the current category, and a success value.
-- Sample: `curl http://192.168.1.1:81/questions/search? -X POST -H "Content-Type: application/json" -d '{"searchTerm": "largest lake in Africa"}'`
+- Searches for questions with searchTerm "Taj Mahal"
+- Retunrs the category id
+  Retunrs a list of matching questions
+  Retunrs success value.
+  Retunrs count of questions

 ```
 {
    "current_category":null,
    "questions":[
       {
-         "answer":"Lake Victoria",
+         "answer":"Agra",
          "category":3,
          "difficulty":2,
-         "id":13,
-         "question":"What is the largest lake in Africa?"
+         "id":15,
+         "question":"The Taj Mahal is located in which Indian city?"
       }
    ],
    "success":true,